LLNL/Umpire/docs/sphinx/cookbook/resource_aware_pool.rst

    my_other_kernel<<NUM_BLOCKS, BLOCK_SIZE, 0, d2.get_stream()>>>(a, NUM_THREADS);

-The ``ResourceAwarePool`` will also be useful for avoiding data races in a single memory space.
+The ``ResourceAwarePool`` will also be useful for avoiding data races in a situation where host and device share a single memory space.
 In the case of a single memory space, just having two or more camp resources, whether host or device, will give us the potential for data races since memory can be visible by both host and device.